Linklancien/vplayint/README.md

     }
    ```
   This interface will be uses to link your code and the informations the module needs.
-  You can easily implement it as followed

- example of an App struct:
+  You can easily implement it as shown in this example of an App struct:
    ```
    struct App {
       playint.Opt